-Best Senior-Friendly Destinations in Middle East
+Best Senior-Friendly Destinations in Middle East 2026

 Many destinations in the Middle East are popular among seniors from around the world because of their unusual histories, profound cultures, magnificent architecture, and contrasting landscapes.
-Here I hand-pick several top-rated senior friendly destinations in the Middle East based on travelers' feedback and reviews.
+Here, I hand-pick several top-rated senior-friendly destinations in the Middle East based on travelers' feedback and reviews.

 Marrakech, literally meaning "Land of God" in the Amazigh (Berber) language, is located to the north of the foothills of the snow-capped Atlas Mountains.
 It is one of the four former imperial cities in Morocco, and possibly the most important.
 The city is divided into two distinct parts: the historical city Medina, and the new modern district called Gueliz or Ville Nouvelle.
 Gueliz brims with modern restaurants and large shopping zones.
-In contrast, the Medina is full of intertwining narrow streets and interesting local shops.
+In contrast, Medina is full of intertwining narrow streets and interesting local shops.
 In the Medina, you will have a chance to wander around the souks and seek out the best bargains.

 Djemaa El-Fna